zextras/tech-doc/source/carbonio/_management/videoserver.rst

       Ports
       ^^^^

       - The mailbox server will establish a WebSocket on port 8188 (TCP) to communicate with the |vs|

-      -  Clients will use a random UDP port between 20000 and 40000 on the public IP of the |vs|
+      - Connecting browsers will use a random UDP port between 20000 and 40000 on the public IP of the |vs|

 .. warning:: The |vs| installer requires the fully qualified hostname